Divinity is passionate about startups, tech, gender equity + social impact.

 Divinity is a serial entrepreneur who aspires to use her entrepreneurial experience to grow and scale ventures that positively impact the world.
 Divinity is an independent thinker who enjoys learning new things.
 A life-long learner, Divinity is not afraid to express her thoughts and opinions on an broad range of issues - from politics to business.

 Divinity is an advocate for the empowerment of women globally.
 She is a past recipient of Glamour Magazine’s Annual Woman of the Year Awards where she was recognized as one of twenty women in their 20s who are changing the world.
 She is a proud alumnae of Forté Foundation's MBA Launch Program For Women and Management Leadership For Tomorrow's MBA Prep Program.

-After having a transformational experience studying abroad in Kenya and Tanzania, Divinity co-founded the Amagezi Gemaanyi Youth Association (AGYA) in Uganda in 2008 to address issues facing urban youth.
-She served as the Executive Director for 3 years.
-Under her leadership, AGYA provided outreach, education, and services to more than 2,000 youth living in urban poverty through programs focused on education, leadership development and creative self expression.
-Divinity has served as a youth mentor in Wisconsin, California, and East Africa.
+After a transformative experience studying abroad in Kenya and Tanzania, Divinity co-founded the Amagezi Gemaanyi Youth Association (AGYA) in Uganda in 2008 to address issues facing urban youth.
+Under her leadership, AGYA provided outreach, education, and services to more than 2,000 youth living in urban poverty.

-Divinity is emerging as a thought leader on topics like: gender equality, diversity, motherhood, women in business, and entrepreneurship.
+Divinity is emerging as a thought leader on topics like: social impact gender equity, diversity and inclusion, motherhood, women in business, and entrepreneurship.
 Click on the icons below for a sampling of Divinity's thoughts on relevant topics.

 A snapshot into Divinity's personal life as well as professional highlights throughout her career, which has included four start-ups founded by Divinity as well as roles in non-profit, local and national politics, education, international youth development, law, consulting and functions like marketing and communications, strategy and operations, fundraising, and human resource management.